Voyager 2: Power

 Voyager 2 is equipped with three multihundred-watt radioisotope thermoelectric generators (MHW RTGs).
 Each RTG includes 24 pressed plutonium oxide spheres.
 At launch, each RTG provided enough heat to generate approximately 157 W of electrical power.
 Collectively, the RTGs supplied the spacecraft with 470 watts at launch (halving every 87.7 years).
 They were predicted to allow operations to continue until at least 2020, and continued to provide power to five scientific instruments through the early part of 2023.
 In April 2023 JPL began using a reservoir of backup power intended for an onboard safety mechanism.
 As a result, all five instruments had been expected to continue operation through 2026.

-In October 2024 NASA announced that the plasma science instrument had been turned off, preserving power for the remaining four instruments.
+However, in October 2024, NASA announced that the plasma science instrument had been turned off on September 26, 2024, preserving power for the remaining four instruments.
+In March 2025, NASA announced its plans to shut off Voyager 2’s low-energy charged particle (LECP) instrument also on March 24, 2025 to manage the gradually diminishing power supply while continuing to keep three science instruments operational.

+On August 4, 2026, engineers at NASA's Jet Propulsion Laboratory announced the successful completion of a delicate "simultaneous" swap of multiple power-consuming devices for lower-power alternatives available aboard Voyager 2 that freed up power to keep all three of the spacecraft's remaining science instruments usable for at least one additional year.
+This procedure which was internally nicknamed "Big Bang" required switching off a set of powered devices aboard Voyager 2 and substituting them with lower-power alternatives, all the while ensuring the spacecraft remains warm enough to continue operating in the near absolute zero temperatures of interstellar space.
+Without this activity, the mission would have had to turn off another instrument on Voyager 2 before the end of 2026.

 Attitude control and propulsion

 Because of the energy required to achieve a Jupiter trajectory boost with an 825 kg payload, the spacecraft included a propulsion module made of a 1123 kg solid-rocket motor and eight hydrazine monopropellant rocket engines, four providing pitch and yaw attitude control, and four for roll control.
 The propulsion module was jettisoned shortly after the successful Jupiter burn.

 Sixteen hydrazine Aerojet MR-103 thrusters on the mission module provide attitude control.
 Four are used to execute trajectory correction maneuvers; the others in two redundant six-thruster branches, to stabilize the spacecraft on its three axes.
 Only one branch of attitude control thrusters is needed at any time.

 Thrusters are supplied by a single 70 cm diameter spherical titanium tank.
-It contained 100 kg of hydrazine at launch, providing enough fuel until 2034.
+It contained 100 kg of hydrazine at launch, providing enough fuel to last until 2034.